rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 This document is intended to be a lightweight alternative for {{RFC8639}} and {{RFC8641}}, but it intentionally reuses substantial parts of the design and data model of those RFCs.

-For ease of reference, this document, sourced much of the starting text and basis for the *yang-push-lite* YANG model directly from those RFCs, rather than either starting from scratch or creating a separate document that would contain numerous references back to sections in those RFCs and correspondingly would be hard to read and follow.
+For ease of reference, this document, sourced much of the starting text and basis for the *ietf-yp-lite* YANG model directly from those RFCs, rather than either starting from scratch or creating a separate document that would contain numerous references back to sections in those RFCs and correspondingly would be hard to read and follow.

 Hence, the authors of this draft would like to sincerely thank and acknowledge the very significant previous effort put into those RFCs by authors, contributors and reviewers.
 We would particularly like to thank the authors: Eric Voit, Alex Clemm, Alberto Gonzalez Prieto, Einar Nilsen-Nygaard, Ambika Prasad Tripathy, but also everyone who contributed to the underlying work from which this document is derived.

 # Summary of Open Issues & Potential Enhancements

 This section lists some other potential issues and enhancements that should be discussed and considered as part of this work.
 If there is continued interest in this work, i.e., it becomes adopted, then these should move to github issues.

-1. Should we consider a version of the JSON encoding that excludes module prefixes (either everywhere, or perhaps only include the top module prefix).
-The reasoning for considering this is to potentially better align the JSON data with how the schema data may be modeled in other data systems, e.g., Kafka.
-Obviously, this requires that there be no duplicate data node names in different module namespaces, but most sane device schemas would avoid this anyway.

 1. Document how sub-subscriptions can be used to split a higher level subscription into multiple smaller more efficient subscriptions for the device (that can be handled concurrently).